pieroproietti/penguins-eggs/sourceforge/files/ISOS/rhino/README.md

 * **egg-of-ubuntu-devel-xfce** - a remaster of [Rhino Linu x86_64](https://github.com/rhino-linux/os/releases/download/2023.1-beta5/Rhino-Linux-2023.1-beta5-amd64.iso)

-# Calamares note
+# Calamares notes
-At this stage there is a problem with Rhino Linux remastering regarding calamares: the installation proceeds normally until localization, after which it terminates.

-I tryed to change this calamares modules:

-* `shellprocess_bug-LP#1829805.yml`
-* `before_bootloader_mkdirs_context.yml`
-* `after_bootloader_context.yml`

-After that, reconfigure eggs: `sudo eggs dad -d`,

-But again there are problems in bootloader phase and calamares exit.

-If you want to use for theme, the original rhino adapted to eggs, use the following commands:
+If you want to use the original rhino theme - adapted to eggs - just use the following commands:

 * `eggs wardrobe get`
 * `sudo eggs produce --max --theme .wardrobe/themes/rhino`

-While waiting to solve the problem, I would be grateful if someone could give suggestions, it is still possible to install this version, by opening a terminal window and proceeding with the installe CLI, with the command: `sudo eggs install`.
+Krill: It is still possible to install this version, by opening a terminal window and proceeding with the CLI installer, just use the command: `sudo eggs install`.

 ## More informations: